Afromyer/python-projects/README.md

 ### 8. Hangman

-A classic hangman game where the player guesses letters to form a word.
+A classic hangman game where the player guesses letters to form a word (Console based).

 ### 9. Guess the Number

-A simple game where the player tries to guess a randomly generated number within a certain range.
+A simple game where the player tries to guess a randomly generated number within a certain range (Console based).

 ### 10. Coffee Machine

-A simulation of a coffee machine that takes orders and processes payments.
+A simulation of a coffee machine that takes orders and processes payments (Console based).

 ### 11. Calculator

-A basic calculator that performs arithmetic operations.
+A basic calculator that performs arithmetic operations (Console based).

 ### 12. Caesar Cipher (Encryption-Decryption)

-A program that encrypts and decrypts messages using the Caesar cipher technique.
+A program that encrypts and decrypts messages using the Caesar cipher technique (Console based).

 ### 13. Blackjack

-A simulation of the classic Blackjack card game.
+A simulation of the classic Blackjack card game (Console based).

 ## Installation